NoorBayan/Metasense/README.md

 ## Experimental Design

 The benchmark follows a reproducible evaluation protocol.

+To explore the dataset and replicate the experiments, you can access the interactive notebook here: [MetaSense Replication Notebook](https://drive.google.com/file/d/1zv3eiaAzrtafQSQtqrS9zDEflvELbxEL/view?usp=sharing).

 - Multi-class classification
 - Three random seeds